globalizejs/globalize/README.md

 Design Goals.

-- Leverage the Unicode CLDR data in its official JSON format.
+- Leverages the Unicode CLDR data and follows its UTS#35 specification.
-- Follow Unicode Technical Standard #35.
+- Keeps code separate from i18n content.
+Doesn't host or embed any locale data in the library.
+Empowers developers to control the loading mechanism of their choice.
-- Allow users to load as much or as little data as they need.
-- Avoid duplicating data if using multiple i18n libraries that leverage CLDR.
+- Allows developers to load as much or as little data as they need.
+Avoids duplicating data if using multiple i18n libraries that leverage CLDR.
+- Keeps code modular.
+Allows developers to load the i18n functionalities they need.
-- Run in browsers and Node.js.
+- Runs in browsers and Node.js, consitently across all of them.
-- Make globalization as easy to use as jQuery.
+- Makes globalization as easy to use as jQuery.

-Strengths of Using Globalize.

-- Use the largest and most extensive i18n repository.
-Globalize is based on CLDR data.
-- Avoid bugs caused by outdated i18n content.
-Globalize has no hard-coded i18n data.
-Up-to-date CLDR data can be used directly as soon as it's released.
+Globalize is based on the Unicode Consortium's Common Locale Data Repository (CLDR), the largest and most extensive standard repository of locale data available.
+CLDR is constantly updated and is used by many large applications and operating systems, so you'll always have access to the most accurate and up-to-date locale data.

+Globalize needs CLDR content to function properly, although it doesn't embed, hard-code, or host such content.
+Instead, Globalize empowers developers to load CLDR data the way they want.
+Vanilla CLDR in its official JSON format (no pre-processing) is expected to be provided.
+As a consequence, (a) Globalize avoids bugs caused by outdated i18n content.
+Developers can use up-to-date CLDR data directly from Unicode as soon as it's released, without having to wait for any pipeline on our side. (b) Developers have full control over which locale coverage they want to provide on their applications. (c) Developers are able to share the same i18n dataset between Globalize and other libraries that leverage CLDR.
+There's no need for duplicating data.

+Using Globalize, you'll get consistent results across different browsers and you'll get consistent results across browsers and the server.
+Globalize is systematically tested against desktop and mobile browsers and Node.js.

+- Gets consistent results across different browsers.
+Gets consistent results between browsers and the server.
+- Uses multiple locales simultaneously.

-- Get consistent results across different browsers.
-Get consistent results between browsers and the server.
+- Gets consistent results across different browsers.
+Gets consistent results between browsers and the server.
-- Use multiple locales simultaneously.
+- Uses multiple locales simultaneously.

+Globalize follows the Unicode Technical Standard #35 (UTS#35) and uses the Unicode Consortium's Common Locale Data Repository (CLDR), the largest and most extensive standard repository of locale data available.
+CLDR is constantly updated and is used by many large applications and operating systems, so you'll always have access to the most accurate and up-to-date locale data.

+No locale data is hard-coded into Globalize.

+Users are empowered to load locale data

+  .
+So, use up-to-date CLDR as soon as it's released, without waiting for any pipeline on our side.

+Design Goals.

 For alternative libraries and more, check out this [JavaScript globalization overview](http://rxaviers.github.io/javascript-globalization/).